Essay on Water

 inside it.
 Rain on the long walk home.
 Rain

-floodlighting the window or pooling off
+floodlighting the window and pooling off

 the shoes in the doorway.
 I once believed